Baptisms, Weddings and Funerals

 Everyone is welcome to have their children baptised in their parish church.
 During the service your child will be baptised and with the support of the church, you and godparents, your child begins an amazing journey of faith.

 All you need to know about planning and going to a Church of England baptism (sometimes also called christening) can be found on:churchofenglandchristenings.org.
 It also includes information about another church service to say thank you to God for your baby.

-Sometimes, seeing someone else baptized, deciding to have your own child baptized or being asked to be a godparent, can make you to think about your own journey of faith.
-If you were not baptized as a young child, you may be deciding now as an adult or teenager to make this commitment.
+Sometimes, seeing someone else baptised, deciding to have your own child baptised or being asked to be a godparent, can make you to think about your own journey of faith.
+If you were not baptised as a young child, you may be deciding now as an adult or teenager to make this commitment.

 Today more than a quarter of all marriages in England take place before God in the traditional setting of a Church of England church.
 Find out more here: https://www.yourchurchwedding.org/